 Here are tips to starting and making money from a food blog:

-3. Purchase your domain name and webhosting.
-You can create a blog on free sources such as Blogger or Weeby, but the most successful (and profitable) bloggers, have their own hosting.
+3. Purchase Your Domain Name and Web Hosting - You can create a blog on free sources such as Blogger or Weebly, but the most successful (and profitable) bloggers, have their hosting.
 Many web-hosts will include the purchase of your domain name when signing up for service.
 Or you can buy them separately.
-Choose a web-host that offers easy WordPress install.
+Choose a web host that offers easy WordPress install.
 There are other content management platforms, but WordPress is the most used and one of the easiest to learn.

-6. Set up an email list.
-Email lists will help you generate more income.
-How?
-You can email your list to let it know about new recipes, reminding people to return to your site so they can then click on your monetization options.
+6. Set up an Email List - Email lists will help you generate more income.
+You can email your list to let it know about new recipes, and reminding people to return to your site so they can then click on your monetization options.
 You can also email special offers and promotions.
 Use an email service and paste a sign-up form on your blog.
 Offer a freebie such as recipes or cooking videos to entice visitors to subscribe.

-9. Monetize your blog.
-Making money requires having traffic, which is why you need to market (#8) before you monetize.
+9. Monetize Your Blog - Making money requires having traffic, which is why you need to market (#8) before you monetize.
 But once you have visitors to your blog, start adding money-making resources.
-A few options include contextual advertising such as Google AdSense and affiliate programs, such as promoting cooking tools.
-As you grow, you can write your own cookbooks or sell training videos.
+A few options include: